fullmero12-prog/The-Hoard/docs/COMMANDS.md

 - `!startrun` — Begin a new Hoard Run for the issuing player.
 Resets currencies, inventory, and room progress via `StateManager`.
 - `!selectweapon <Weapon>` — Lock in the party's starting focus (Staff, Orb, Greataxe, Rapier, Bow).
 - `!selectancestor <Name>` — Bind the Ancestor boon package tied to the chosen weapon.
-- `!nextroom` — (GM only) Advance the scripted Hoard Run flow (ancestor prompts, free boon phase, room counter).
-Delegates currency and corridor tracking to `StateManager` so totals stay in sync with manual advances.
+- **Advance Room button (GM whisper)** — Progress the scripted Hoard Run flow (ancestor prompts, free boon phase, room counter).
+The button fires the legacy `!nextroom` command so totals stay in sync with manual advances without typing.
 - `!nextr room|miniboss|boss` — Advance to the next room type using `RoomManager`.
-Shares the same `StateManager` helpers as `!nextroom`, so rewards and progress only trigger once per command.
+Shares the same `StateManager` helpers as the Advance Room button, so rewards and progress only trigger once per command.

 ## Shops & Economy
 - `!openshop` — (GM only) Summon Bing, Bang & Bongo's shop interface for each active player.